-8 Implementation of efficient procurement processes e.g. Review processes and optimise use of e-tools Including PCS for all regulated procurements & PCS-T Record number and types of etransactions quarterly/annually and as % of total transaction type and total value of transaction type e.g. orders, invoices and monitor over time.
-Total number of notes of interest and bids submitted in PCS or PCS-T, plus total No. of bids submitted from SMEs in last FY Quarterly APUC HoP, APUC Account Manager, Procurement Officer, Finance Manager MEDIUM G P2P training to relevant staff was completed at intervals through the period.
+8 Implementation of efficient procurement processes e.g. tendering, Review processes and optimise use of e-tools Including PCS for all regulated procurements & PCS-T Record number and types of etransactions quarterly/annually and as % of total transaction type and total value of transaction type e.g. orders, invoices and monitor over time.
+Total number of notes of interest and bids submitted in PCS or PCS-T, plus total No. of bids submitted from SMEs in last FY Quarterly APUC HoP, APUC Account Manager, Procurement Officer, Finance Manager MEDIUM 9 requisitions, approvals, order and invoicing processes.
+Robust internal control systems for procurement processes and systems Clean audit report Annually Internal Audit August APUC HoP, APUC Account Manager, Procurement Officer, Finance Manager MEDIUM

+P2P training to relevant staff was

+G completed at intervals through the period.
 Refresher training is undertaken as and when required.

-9 tendering, requisitions, approvals, order and invoicing processes.
-Robust internal control systems for procurement processes and systems Clean audit report Annually Internal Audit August APUC HoP, APUC Account Manager, Procurement Officer, Finance Manager MEDIUM G 2019 Procurement and Creditors internal audit report concluded that there is a good level of assurance in this area with the system meeting the control objectives.
-Knowledge about procurement processes and related templates is maintained through ongoing APUC training.
+2019 Procurement and

+Creditors internal audit report concluded that

+there is a good level of assurance in this area

+6 with the system meeting the control

+G objectives.
+Knowledge about procurement

+processes and related templates is

+maintained through ongoing APUC

+training.